-Comments on red snapper management or Regulatory Amendment 35 were also received during public comment periods for the September 2021, March 2022, June 2022, September 2022, and December 2022 Council meetings.
+Comments on red snapper management or Regulatory Amendment 35 to the Snapper Grouper FMP were also received during public comment periods for the September 2021, March 2022, June 2022, September 2022, and December 2022 Council meetings.
 Links to online comments are included here and transcripts of verbal public comments are available upon request to Council staff.

-The formal public coment period was conducted from January 3, 2023 through February 3, 2023.
-2 written comments were received during this comment period, and those comments, as well as written comments submitted online after the formal comment period, can be viewed HERE.
-As of February 14, 2023, a total of 158 written comments were submitted in response to the scoping or public hearing materials.
+The formal public coment period was conducted from January 3, 2023, through February 3, 2023.
+Two written comments were received during this comment period, and those comments, as well as written comments submitted online after the formal comment period, can be viewed HERE.

-In-person public hearings were held in Richmond Hill, GA (20 registered attendees); Charleston, SC (6 attendees); Morehead City, NC (10 attendees); Jacksonville, FL (29 attendees); Cocoa, FL (25 attendees); and Key Largo, FL (2 attendees).
+In-person public hearings were held in Richmond Hill, Georgia (20 registered attendees); Charleston, South Carolina (6 attendees); Morehead City, North Carolina (10 attendees); Jacksonville, Florida (29 attendees); Cocoa, Florida (25 attendees); and Key Largo, Florida (2 attendees).
 One additional public hearing was held via webinar (37 attendees).

-Comments received during the formal public comment period will be summarized in the March 2023 Council Meeting Regulatory Amendment 35 Decision Document, discussed at the March Council meeting, and added to the amendment document before final submission.
+Comments received during the formal public comment period were summarized for the March 2023 Council Meeting in the Public Comment Summary Report.